What Happens in Florida After an Out of State DUI Conviction?

 How to Get a Hardship Reinstatement in Florida After an Out-of-State DUI Conviction

-The first step is checking your Florida driver record to determine when the out-of-state DUI conviction is added.
-DHSMV will not act on your application for a restricted license (hardship) until the out-of-state DUI conviction or court-ordered revocation appears on the driving record.
+First, check your Florida driver record to determine when the out-of-state DUI conviction is added.
+DHSMV will not act on your application for a restricted license (hardship) until the out-of-state DUI conviction or court-ordered revocation appears on your Florida driving record.

-You can check our record here – https://services.flhsmv.gov/DLCheck/.
-When the “notice of suspension” is mailed to you, it will tell you the effective date of the revocation.
-On that date, you can apply for the hardship hearing.
+You can order your Florida driving record – https://www.flhsmv.gov/driver-licenses-id-cards/driving-record-history/ When the “notice of suspension” is mailed to you, it will tell you the effective date of the revocation.
+On that date, you can apply for the hardship hearing if you have completed DUI school in Florida.

 You can complete the Application for the Hardship Hearing using this form – https://www.flhsmv.gov/pdf/forms/78306.pdf.
 Then, submit the form with proof of completion of DUI school and a check for $12 made payable to the “Division of Motorist Services” at the nearest Bureau of Administrative Reviews (BAR) office.

-If you are eligible for an expedited review, the hearing officer might complete the paperwork and email instructions and approval.
+If you are eligible for an expedited review, the hearing officer may complete the paperwork, email instructions, and provide approval.
 Otherwise, the hearing officer will call you from a restricted number for a telephonic hearing.
 Read more about how to get a hardship license in Florida after a DUI conviction.

 Can DHSMV Require an Ignition Interlock Device for an Out-of-State DUI Conviction?

-Where a DUI conviction occurs in another state, Florida may impose sanctions for the out-of-state conviction on the Florida licensee. § 322.2715(2), Fla.
+Where a DUI conviction occurs in another state, Florida may impose sanctions for the out-of-state conviction on the Florida licensee as explained in Section 322.2715(2), Fla.
 Stat.
 The length of time the IID must be installed depends on the number and timing of prior convictions, including:

 • Third DUI Conviction under Florida law – the ignition interlock device is required for at least twenty-four (24) months.